justeattakeaway/pie/apps/pie-docs/src/components/button/overview/overview.md

 ### Outline

 Outline buttons are designed to provide increased emphasis compared to ghost buttons, owing to their visible stroke.
-They can be utilized either as standalone buttons or in combination with a primary button.
+They can be utilised either as standalone buttons or in combination with a primary button.

 {% contentPageImage {
     src:"../../../assets/img/components/button/variation-outline.svg",